+IV.
 Extended Warranty

-Filter Systems Australia RO Undersink Systems are eligible for an extended 4-year warranty (commencing no later than 12 months from sale date), to provide a total warranty of 5 years.
+The LSRO-EQ5AN Undersink RO system is eligible for an extended 4-year warranty (commencing no later than 12 months from sale date), to provide a total warranty of 5 years.
 This extended warranty is subject to terms and conditions outlined below.
 This extended warranty covers the below parts of the system.